billy1daniels/grippinggolfpodcast/content/post/episode61-course-management.md

 slug = 'episode-61-course-management'
 image = 'images/pic03.jpg'
 date = "2021-09-14T00:00:00"
-description = "On this episode, Dave, John and Billy discuss their approach to the course management, how they play the game they love."
+description = "On this episode, Dave, John and Billy discuss their approach to course management, how they play the game they love."

 disableComments = true
 +++